 a.
 A formal complaint of sexual harassment must include a written statement, signed by the complainant specifying the incident(s) of sexual harassment.
-The statement may be prepared by the complaint.
+The statement may be prepared by the complainant or by an advisor as a record of the complaint.
 The complaint must be addressed to the Campus Director or other manager who will immediately report such complaint to an Executive Vice President or President and Human Resource Director or Corporate Counsel.